If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 3. Boredom is a gift

-With only a few TV channels, no internet, and entire afternoons free after school, you had to invent your own fun.
+With only a few TV channels, no internet, and entire afternoons free after school, kids had to invent their own fun.
 Build a fort.
 Explore the woods.
 Lie in the grass and watch the clouds.
 Boredom wasn’t a problem—it was a creative spark.

 Today, kids (and adults) rarely experience boredom thanks to constant digital stimulation.
 But in the 60s and 70s, boredom was the birthplace of imagination.